Whether you are part of an organization, or you work independently, an email signature can be a valuable tool.

-- To manually set up an email signature for a whole company using Microsoft Exchange or Office 365, you have to create tricky transport rules, which come with various limitations.
+- To manually set up an email signature for a whole company using Microsoft Exchange or Microsoft 365 (formerly Office 365), you have to create tricky transport rules, which come with various limitations.

 - If you get your users to update their own email signatures, they may make changes to the design or remove important parts such as the disclaimer.

 - It’s difficult to create an email signature that works on all devices.
 A signature that looks great in Outlook may format strangely on your iPhone.